 At Heaven Nepal Adventure, we make sure that our clients get the finest services.
 Also, we have skilled Sherpa guides and porters to assist you on the trek.
 Similarly, we have numerous other treks across the country.

 You may arrive in Kathmandu at any time.
-When you arrive, you will be greeted by one of our airport representative who will be waiting for you at the airport.
+When you arrive, you will be greeted by one of our airport representatives who will be waiting for you at the airport.
 He will help you get transferred to your Hotel.

 Overnights stay at the Hotel in Kathmandu.
 Included: pick up on our private vehicle.